myvictorlife/api-multi-user-task-manager/README.md

 For development, you will only need Node.js and a node global package, Yarn, installed in your environement.

 # Plugins
-1. bcryptjs
+1. bcryptjs - Optimized bcrypt in JavaScript with zero dependencies.
-2. body-parser
+2. body-parser -  Node.js body parsing middleware.
-3. cors
+3. cors - CORS is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.
-4. express
+4. express - Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications
-5. jsonwebtoken
+5. jsonwebtoken - JSON Web Token (JWT) is an open standard that defines a compact and self-contained way of securely transmitting information between parties as a JSON object.
-6. mongoose
+6. mongoose - Elegant MongoDB object modeling for Node.js
-7. mongodb
+7. mongodb - Document database with the scalability and flexibility that you want with the querying and indexing that you need.

 ### Node
 - #### Node installation on Windows